mattxwang/lowkey/_posts/2021-10-07-reflecting-on-teach-la.markdown

 * **ACM Teach LA's Dev Team** is a part of ACM Teach LA that writes educational software.
 This was how I first joined Teach LA, and the focus of [my last reflection]({% post_url 2020-06-27-reflecting-on-tla-dev-team %}).
 I'll refer to this as the *Teach LA Dev Team* or the *Dev Team* for short.
 * A **director** or **officer** is someone in Teach LA who holds a leadership position.
 Most members in Teach LA - "**general members**" - can come and go as they please.
 More broadly, **officers** in ACM hold leadership positions, and are appointed or elected.
 * In our context, **interns** will refer to ACM's recruitment process.
 Interns are not paid.
+* **Learning Labs** (or LLs) are interactive web modules designed to teach complicated computer science topics in an experimental way.
+This was an idea I've always wanted to execute on, but never have fully realized.

 ### The Past, Abridged (2018-2020)